The Icelandic Hot Dog

 You may notice that the vendor only fits two humans at the time and there is always a long queue waiting outside (Even if it’s below zero outside) but the queue still moves very fast.

 That’s because the employee gets paid by the hot dog.
-The more hot dogs, the more cash money in the bank.
-That explains the super fast (But very friendly) service!
+The more hot dogs they serve, the more cash money in the bank.
+That explains the super fast (but friendly) service!

-I of course have to mention our Reykjavik Food Tour!
+Of course, I have to mention our Reykjavik Food Walk.

-Which is currently rated as the #1 food & drink activity in all of Iceland on Tripadvisor.
+It’s currently rated as the #1 food and drink activity and the #1 tour in Iceland on Tripadvisor.

-If you're a foodie like me, then it's a must to check out.
+If you’re a foodie like me, it’s absolutely worth checking out.

 You can read more about our Reykjavik Food Walk here.